 Edita’s language skills led her to star in a French TV series as well as two Czech movies and with her knowledge of accents and dialects, she has worked extensively in the world of voiceovers.

 Edita has one fabulous daughter, one cheeky dog and one challenging passion… extreme swimming.
 She has swum from Alcatraz Prison three times as well as the length of The Golden Gate Bridge twice in San Francisco, qualifying in first place among the females both times.
+And because that wasn’t enough, Edita has made the distance of 10K between the Golden Gate bridge and the Bay Bridge twice.

 Her life motto is: “keep surprising yourself and others will be amazed!”